top of page

 1 Timothy 2: Stop Arguing and Showing off, Let a Women Learn, Comfort her

-Therefore, keeping in mind the goal of peace and godliness that will attract people to know God, Paul (or the Paul imitator) instructs three groups:
+Check out my post on 1 Timothy 2. where the writer corrects false doctrine and comforts a woman afraid of childbirth.
+Reminding the reader of the goal of peace and godliness that will attract people to know God, the writer instructs three groups:

 • all men to stop the anger and arguing,